bartoffw/instabook/README.md

 ## Credits

-* The extension is utilizing the [Readability](https://github.com/mozilla/readability) library to generate the ebook content.
+* The extension is utilizing the [Readability](https://github.com/mozilla/readability) library to generate the Ebook content.
 It's the same library that is used by Mozilla Firefox in the [Firefox Reader View](https://support.mozilla.org/kb/firefox-reader-view-clutter-free-web-pages).
 * The extension is inspired by [alexadam/save-as-ebook](https://github.com/alexadam/save-as-ebook) extension